-If safety interlock switches are disconnected or damaged the machine could operate unexpectedly causing personal injury.
+If the safety interlock switches are disconnected or damaged, the machine could operate unexpectedly, causing personal injury.

 - Do not tamper with the interlock switches. - Check the operation of the interlock switches daily and replace any damaged switches before operating the machine. - 1.
-Make sure that all bystanders are away from the area of operation.
-Keep hands and feet away from the cutting units - 2.
+Ensure that all bystanders are away from the area of operation, and keep hands and feet away from the cutting units. - 2.
 While sitting on the seat, the engine must not start with either the cutting unit switch engaged or the traction pedal engaged.
 Correct the problem if it is not operating properly. - 3.
-While sitting on the seat, put the traction pedal in neutral, the parking brake off, and the cutting unit switch in the Off position.
+While sitting on the seat, put the traction pedal in neutral, disengage the parking brake, and set the cutting unit switch in the Off position.
 The engine should start.
-Rise from the seat and slowly press the traction pedal, the engine should stop in one to three seconds.
-Correct problem if it is not operating properly.
+Rise from the seat and slowly press the traction pedal, and the engine should stop in one to three seconds.
+Correct the problem if it is not operating properly.